 Your best mean power from your best effort over 60minutes non-stop using an accurate power meter

-The definition Andrew Coggan (and possibly Hunter Allen) came up with was in the early 2000s was:
+The definition Andrew Coggan (with/without Hunter Allen) came up with was in the early 2000s was:

 The highest power output that a cyclist can maintain in a quasi-steady-state without fatigue for approximately 60 min.